 Yes, male rape does happen.
 Most research suggests that 10 to 20 percent of all males will be sexually violated at some point in their lives and that one in every ten rape victims is male.
-Recent studies by the Department of Justice and other governmental agencies found that victimized men accounted for 6% (9,040 men) of completed rapes, 9 % (10,270 men) of attempted rapes, and 11% (17,130 men) of completed and attempted sexual assaults reported.
-Additionally, studies sponsored by gay and lesbian studies programs at various universities suggest that 12 - 30 percent of gay and bisexual men surveyed had indicated that they engaged in sexual intercourse when they did not want to because they felt coerced to do so.
-Recent studies show that more than 86% of male survivors are sexually abused by another male.
+Recent studies by the Department of Justice and other governmental agencies found that victimized men accounted for six percent (9,040 men) of completed rapes, nine percent (10,270 men) of attempted rapes, and eleven percent (17,130 men) of completed and attempted sexual assaults reported.
+Additionally, studies sponsored by gay and lesbian studies programs at various universities suggest that 12 to 30 percent of gay and bisexual men surveyed had indicated that they engaged in sexual intercourse when they did not want to because they felt coerced to do so.
+Recent studies show that more than 86 percent of male survivors are sexually abused by another male.

 Experts believe that current male rape statistics vastly under-represent the actual number of men who are raped each year both because crime statistics often do not actually include men as potential victims of rape and because men are less likely to report rape.
 Research suggests that the rates of under-reporting among men are even higher than those of women.

 While male rape occurs, it's often not considered an acceptable topic for discussion because of the commonly held beliefs that men are "too big," "too strong," or "too much into sex" to be sexually assaulted.
 The adverse effects of commonly held gender stereotypes of males contribute to the stigma, shame, and embarrassment a male survivor goes through as they begin to cope with what has happened to them.